 While the Unlimited Data plan is a fantastic option to consider if you are a data hog (or have a family), the Unlimited Data is not 100 percent unlimited.
 After 22GB of usage, AT&T may slow data speeds, but only when the network is congested.
 Yet, 22GB is plenty of data for most families.
 Overall, you'll receive unlimited data for all devices on the plan, as well as receive unlimited talk and text including calls to Mexico and Canada.

-If you opt for the unlimited data plan, do note that you'll also be unable to use tethering and mobile hotspots.
+If you opt for the unlimited data plan, do note that you'll also be unable to use tethering and mobile hotspots, unlike the unlimited plans brought to you by the other major carriers.
+Of course, feel free to compare and learn more about other unlimited plans with our review of the unlimited data plans.

 AT&T Data Plans

 Mobile Share - Data only plans exist but are not available for purchase online.
 These plans include a data amount that up to 10 data-only devices, including tablets, laptops, netbooks, mobile hotspot devices, and gaming devices, can access.
 You must pay a monthly fee, plus a monthly device access charge for each data-only device.
-The plans are a little on the pricier side, with the most expensive option, 50GB, being $335 per month.
+The plans are a little on the pricier side, with the most expensive option, 50GB, being well over a few hundred dollars per month.

 AT&T provides a vast array of smartphones, GoPhone eligible phones, wearables, and tablets.
 There's even a section on the site dedicated to the latest iPhone.
 That being said, the selection isn't as grand as Verizon, but the carrier does offer the latest iterations of popular phones.